treeverse/lakeFS/design/k8s-job-hook.md

 ## Non Goals

 - GitHub Actions - fully maintained, virtualized environment with pre-build images to execute pre/post hooks
+- Manage or control any aspect of the Kubernetes Job

 ## Proposition